chung1905/search-engine/README.md

 - Store crawl data to json file and mongodb
 - Import data to [Solr](https://lucene.apache.org/solr/)
-- Final, a frontend provide an interface to search data from Solr
+- Final, a frontend provide an interface to search data from Solr (the interface is inspired by [Duckduckgo Lite](https://lite.duckduckgo.com/lite))
 - Every service is packaged as Docker container

 ## Requirements
 1. [Docker](https://www.docker.com/)